Meghadri25/dsp-project/README.md

 python src/test_main.py
 ```

-This will apply attacks like low-pass/high-pass filtering, cropping, noise addition, MP3 compression, re-recording simulation, and time scaling, then extract watermarks and compute metrics (BER, NC, SNR).
+This will apply attacks like low-pass/high-pass filtering, cropping, noise addition, MP3 compression, re-recording simulation, and time scaling, then extract watermarks and compute metrics (BER, NC, SNR, SI-SDR, SSIM, LMSE).

 Results are saved to `results/attack_results/` with individual subdirectories for each attack containing the attacked audio and extracted watermark image.
 A summary CSV is generated at `results/attack_results/results_summary.csv`.